mswjs/interceptors/README.md

 ## Special mention

-The following libraries were used as inspiration to write this low-level API:
+The following libraries were used as an inspiration to write this low-level API:

 - [`nock`](https://github.com/nock/nock)
 - [`mock-xmlhttprequest`](https://github.com/berniegp/mock-xmlhttprequest)